neuralmagic/sparseml/scripts/README.md

 # Scripts for SparseML

-[TODO: ENGINEERING: EDIT THE FOLLOWING SO IT REFLECTS ANY UPDATES; THEN REMOVE THIS COMMENT.]

-This directory provides easy-of-use scripts for performing common SparseML work-flows.
+This directory provides easy-of-use scripts for performing common SparseML work flows.
 This includes model training, pruning, quantization, exporting, and sensitivity analysis.

-These scripts natively support models in the SparseML submodules, however can be adapted for use with your own models or used to inspire new work-flows.
+These scripts natively support models in the SparseML submodules, however can be adapted for use with your own models or used to inspire new workflows.
 To see examples of simple integrations with SparseML check out our [notebooks](https://github.com/neuralmagic/sparseml/tree/main/notebooks) and [examples](https://github.com/neuralmagic/sparseml/tree/main/examples).